JoeyVedder/README-autogeneration/README.md

 ## Installation

 Download Node.js before you do anything!
 When installed that click the "Code" button on the right side and download the .zip file.
-Once that's downloaded extract everything in the .zip file and then you're ready to go!! --> Here's a quick video if you need help!! https://youtu.be/ilfi0he_heY
+Once that's downloaded extract everything in the .zip file and then you're ready to go!! --> Here's a quick video if you need help!!
+[Click here](https://youtu.be/ilfi0he_heY)

 ## Usage